-The TNM staging system, which is used most often, gives 3 key pieces of information.
+The TNM staging system, which is used most often, is typically based on 3 key pieces of information.

-N describes whether the cancer has spread to nearby lymph nodes, and if so, how many
+N describes whether the cancer has spread to nearby lymph nodes

 M shows whether the cancer has spread (metastasized) to other organs of the body

 Letters or numbers after the T, N, and M give more details about each of these factors.
 To make this information clearer, the TNM descriptions can be grouped together into a simpler set of stages, labeled with Roman numerals (usually from I to IV).
 In general, the lower the number, the less the cancer has spread.
 A higher number means a more advanced cancer.

 The 2 main types of staging are clinical and pathologic.

 clinical staging is an estimate of the extent of cancer based on physical exam, biopsy results, and imaging tests.